In Praise of ... Love Hina

 I’m not quite sure where I saw the videos of Love Hina first, probably in an idle few moments browsing youtube after work before nipping out for the bus.
 But very soon I’d watched the whole of the anime series, and gone browsing round to find out more.
-So, the first thing I found out was that though people liked the series, the English dubs of Love Hina sucked, according to most.
-This didn’t bother me, because I tend to like original voices plus subtitles.
+The first thing I found out was that though people liked the series, the English dubs of Love Hina sucked, according to most.
+This didn’t bother me, because I tend to like original language voice actors, plus subtitles.
 Fansubbed videos made life a bit more interesting because of the variable quality.
-But one thing everyone did agree on was that the manga was way better.
-So I had to read it.
-And so I did, firstly by reading the fansubbed ones, but the by buying all 14 volumes in paperback (still got ‘em).
+But one thing everyone did agree on was that the manga was way better, which meant I had to read it.
+And so I did, firstly by reading the fansubbed ones, but then by buying all 14 volumes in paperback (still got ‘em).
 And they’re right.
 The anime is fun, but the manga blows it away.

 So, what’s it about?
 The story centres around (Urashima) Keitaro, a so-called ronin(1), who has tried repeatedly to get a place at Tokyo University (aka Todai), one of Japan’s top universities.
 The competition is fierce; he has already failed twice when the story starts, but still he tries.
 Why does he keep torturing himself this way you might well ask?
 To fulfill a dimly remembered childhood promise to a girl whose name he can’t even remember.

 His parents despair of this, and finally punt him out to live with his grandmother, who owns a hotel called the Hinata Inn.
 But Granny has other plans, declaring that she’s off travelling, and installs Keitaro as the building’s caretaker.
 What she doesn’t tell him is that there are residents.
-All of them girls.
+All of them are girls, or young women.

 When they first meet Keitaro, all are against a man moving in to the all-girl house, though he lets them believe he has already passed the entrance exams.
 But his Aunt Haruka (3) does vouch for him, and so he moves in.